Dowell-Lab/srworkshop/projectB/day09/worksheets/r_graphing_worksheet.md

 * I've made plenty of asthetic demands, so I'll just leave a question/hint here for you to ignore if you want to.
 Is everything in this graph useful?
 Are there aspects of it that don't add to our understanding of the data?

-### Challenge Questions
+### OPTIONAL Challenge Questions

+**1.** There are more ChIP peaks in the Nutlin samples than the DMSO.
+Are there other differences between the samples?
+Let's look at the width of the ChIP peak calls in both samples.
+This is an opportunity for you to practice doing some more dataframe manipulation and try new types of graphs.
+Follow these directions:

+These directions you need to do twice, once for the Nutlin dataframe, and once for the DMSO dataframe.
+* Make a new data frame that has only the columns you need for plotting.
+From the peaks dataframes, select the columns where the peak starts, peak stops, the peak ID, and the gene.
+* Look at the dataframe.
+We can't use it as is.
+Why is that?
+Fix that problem using the function duplicated(), which identifies duplicated rows.
+* Create a new column in this dataframe that contains the width of the ChIP peak.

+Now that you have these two new dataframes, we can create 1 dataframe and get it into a format that's good for plotting.
+* Combine the nutlin and dmso dataframes you just made into one dataframe using the rbind() function.
+This function literally pastes one dataframe on top of the other.
+It requires that the columns have the same names.
+This should already be the case (unless you changed anything).
+* This dataframe is in LONG format.
+Read this webpage on the [difference between long and wide formats](https://www.statology.org/long-vs-wide-data/). *Make sure to read the sections on <u>when</u> to use wide or long format.
+* Since this is long format, we need a column that specifies which row is "Nutlin" and which is "DMSO".
+This is a bit of an odd command to write, so I've written it for you.
+You can just run it.
+If you want to understand it, ask me or ChatGPT to explain it to you.

+Let's plot!!! \
+Now you're ready to compare the distributions of ChIP widths.
+What sorts of graphs compare distributions?
+Well, there are [boxplots](https://ggplot2.tidyverse.org/reference/geom_boxplot.html), [violin plots](https://ggplot2.tidyverse.org/reference/geom_violin.html), and [ridgeplots](https://r-graph-gallery.com/294-basic-ridgeline-plot.html).
+I've listed them in order of complexity.
+The first two are built into ggplot.
+Ridgeplot requires installation of another package.
+Decide how much work you want to do and make one of these plots.

-**1.** We have differential expression information for 4 cell lines.
-You'd like to see the distribution of those values for each sample <u>on the same graph</u>.
+**2.** We have differential expression information for 4 cell lines.
+You'd like to visualize the differential expression values <u>on the same graph</u>.
 Go to the [R Graph Gallery](https://r-graph-gallery.com) and scroll down to the graphs in yellow.
-These are different ways to graph distributions.
+These are different ways to graph distributions, some of which you've seen in question 1.
 Choose one and plot the differential expression values of each sample on the same plot.

-**2.**
+**3.** Have you heard of *GO analysis*?
+GO stands for gene ontology.
+I bet many of you have read this is papers!
+It's a way to see if your statistically significant results all belong to the same biological pathway, molecular process, or compartment of the cell.
+Move on to the next worksheet to learn more about this.